fededur/aps-pert-sim/README.md

 **Render**

-  - Open the aps-pert-sim R project in RStudio and run the following R command in the console:
+  - Open the `aps-pert-sim` project in RStudio and run the following R command in the console:

 ```r
 rmarkdown::render("aps-pert-simulation.Rmd", output_dir = "output")
 ```

-## 3 Locate the output
+## Step 3: Locate the output

-The rendered HTML document will be saved in the `output` folder within your local project directory.
-You can find it at:
+The rendered document will be saved in the **output** folder within the project directory.
+To access it:

+- Navigate to the **output** folder:

 ```bash
 cd /path/to/output/aps-pert-simulation.html
 ```

-Open the file in a web browser to view the results.
+Open the **aps-pert-simulation.html** file in your browser to view the report.